 A quick review of Irish history reveals that the island was subject to a number of influxes of foreign cultures.
 The Celts arrived on the island about the year 500 B.C.

-Whether or not this was an actual invasion or rather a more gradual migration and assimilation of their culture by the native Irish is open to conjecture, but there is sufficient evidence to suggest that this later explanation is more likely.
+Whether or not this was an actual invasion or rather a more gradual migration and assimilation of their culture by the native Irish is open to conjecture, but there is sufficient evidence to suggest that this latter explanation is more likely.

 The next great influx came from Northern Europe, with Viking raids occurring as early as 795 A.D.
 The defeat of the Vikings at the Battle of Clontarf in the year 1014 by Brian Boru marked the end of the struggle with the invaders and saw the subsequent integration of the Vikings into Irish society.
 The migrants became 'Gaelicized' and formed septs (a kind of clan) along Gaelic lines.